icon

 How to get the best mortgage rates

-The best mortgage rates change almost weekly.
-And RATESDOTCA tracks them all.
+The best mortgage rates change weekly and RATESDOTCA tracks them all.

 But getting the true best mortgage rate isn’t as simple as it seems.
 That’s because, contrary to popular opinion, the best mortgage rate is often not the lowest mortgage rate.
 The best mortgage rate is one that minimizes your overall borrowing costs.
 You can virtually never know that by merely looking at the rate itself.
 Prudent mortgage research entails more of a process.